-- 1. In the absence of the chair, the President of the University Senate will designate a committee member to convene the committee. - 2.
-In absence of the Chairperson, the Vice Chairperson will preside.
-In the absence of both the Chairperson and the Vice Chairperson, the Senate President shall designate a successor for the purposes of presiding over an election of new officers as soon as practicable. - 3.
-A quorum shall consist of eight (8) members, at least five (5) of whom are elected. - 4.
+- 1. In the temporary absence of the Chairperson, the vice chairperson will preside.
+If both will be absent, the President of the University Senate will designate a committee member to convene the committee. - 2.
+In the permanent absence of both the Chairperson and the Vice Chairperson, the Senate President shall designate a successor for the purposes of presiding over an election of new officers as soon as practicable. - 3.
+A quorum shall consist of 9 members, at least 5 of whom are elected. - 4.
 Decisions of the committee will be made by majority vote of those members present.
 It is the expectation that members will attend meetings in person and votes will be taken by voice.
 In the event that members cannot be physically present, participation by electronic conferencing is acceptable and votes will be taken by roll call.
 In rare instances, when a proposal is time sensitive, votes may be taken asynchronously through email at the discretion of the chair and members present. - 5.
 A call to meeting accompanied by an agenda shall be presented to each member at least one week before each meeting. - 6.
 Concerned parties may come, or be invited, to discuss particular items. - 7.
 Meetings shall be conducted according to Robert's Rules of Order, Revised. - 8.
-Meetings shall be held at least monthly during the entire year, as called by the chairperson, or in the absence of the chairperson, by a quorum of the committee.
+Meetings shall be held at least monthly during the academic year.